polygraph-cool/asne/README.md

 * comparisons to other industries
 * toggles need to match view of viz if use tour buttons
 * tool tips on scatter plots
+* search pushes node to the top
+* down arrow on the saerch box

 # queries